lifenautjoe/droppable/README.md

 ## Motivation

-Wouldn't it be great if you could drop files in any HTML element allowing you to style the item however you like?
+Wouldn't it be great if you could drop files in any HTML element?

 Well now you can!  🎉